Last week, I introduced the subject of personal prophetic mentoring.

 7. Humility and Openness

 The best mentors are transparent about their own prophetic journey, including their weaknesses and failures.
-They give the greatest gift of mentoring—the wisdom of learning from their mistakes, so that we do not need to repeat them.
+They give the greatest gift of mentoring—the wisdom of learning from their mistakes so that we do not need to repeat them.

 Godly mentors have humility—and this shows in their ability to share their journey without masking the tough times and their mistakes.
-Humility is also shown when a mentor is able to apologise to yourself or others when the need arises.
+Humility is also shown when a mentor is able to apologize to yourself or others when the need arises.

-Likewise, it is important that we are transparent and teachable in receiving mentoring, otherwise we will not reap the benefit of the mentoring process.
+Likewise, it is important that we are transparent and teachable in receiving mentoring, otherwise, we will not reap the benefit of the mentoring process.